eouia/MMM-Assistant/README.md

         snowboy: {
             models: [
                 {
+                    hotwords : "MIRROR"                           // Default model: "MIRROR".
+(This is not the wake word!)
-                    file: "resources/smart_mirror.umdl",// This file define your MM wake word.
+                    file: "resources/u-models/smart_mirror.umdl", // This file define your MM wake word.
 (See doc notes.)
                     sensitivity: 0.5,                             // 0.5
-                    hotwords : "MIRROR"                 // Default model: "MIRROR".
-(This is not the wake word!)
                 },
                 {
+                    hotwords : "ASSISTANT"                        // Default model: "ASSISTANT".
+(This is not the wake word!)
-                    file: "resources/snowboy.umdl",     // This file define your GA wake word.
+                    file: "resources/u-models/snowboy.umdl",      // This file define your GA wake word.
 (See doc notes.)
                     sensitivity: 0.5,                             // 0.5
-                    hotwords : "ASSISTANT"              // Default model: "ASSISTANT".
-(This is not the wake word!)
                 }
             ]
         },